railsrumble/railsrumble.github.com/rules.markdown

 ### Source Control

-We'll provide your team with a free private Git repository courtesy of [GitHub](http://github.com).
+We'll provide your team with a free private Git repository courtesy of [GitHub](http://github.com) that you must use.
 The account details for this Git repository will be provided via your Rails Rumble account prior to the Contest Timeframe.
 As you develop your application, you should push your progress to the repository.
 You should push to the repository regularly ("commit early, commit often") in order to demonstrate progress.

 Note that organizers will be observing checkins to monitor validity and progress throughout both the development portion of the contest and the judging process.